A penalty of up to $5000 per campaign/fundraising event.

 For the letter to be considered valid, the donor must receive it either on the date they decide to file their individual tax return or the before the due date of filing returns for everyone.

-Generally, all nonprofits send these letters latest by 31 January of the year following the fiscal year in consideration.
+Generally, all nonprofit organizations send these letters latest by 31 January of the year following the fiscal year in consideration.

 However, a typical turnaround time that all nonprofits aim for is 48 hours after receiving the donation.
 If that seems like a stretch, aim to send the acknowledgment at least within a week.